-Mrs C Dunn - Assistant Principal: Curriculum Lead
+Mrs C Dunn - Senior Assistant Principal: Outcomes

 At the Skegness Academy, Humanities incorporates Geography, History and Social Studies (Religious Education, PSHE and Citizenship).
 We aim to broaden the knowledge and understanding our students have of other countries, cultures and peoples.
 Humanities lessons help students develop the skills and qualities necessary for them to function as valuable members of a modern, globalised society.

 We make use of topical local, national and international events so that students can better relate to our subjects.
 Through enquiry, extended writing and role-play tasks, Humanities helps students to develop and improve both their verbal and written communication skills.

 Working both individually and as part of a group, students have opportunities to think and act creatively and are encouraged to reflect on their successes and areas for further development.